 - They involve slightly higher rates compared to long term loans.

-- However, they can be cheaper to repay than long term loans .
+- However, they can be cheaper to repay than longer term credits .

 Steps to receiving a short term loan